hashicorp/vault-client-go/docs/PkiReadAutoTidyConfigurationResponse.md

 NewPkiReadAutoTidyConfigurationResponseWithDefaults instantiates a new PkiReadAutoTidyConfigurationResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAcmeAccountSafetyBuffer

+`func (o *PkiReadAutoTidyConfigurationResponse) GetAcmeAccountSafetyBuffer() int32`

+GetAcmeAccountSafetyBuffer returns the AcmeAccountSafetyBuffer field if non-nil, zero value otherwise.

+### GetAcmeAccountSafetyBufferOk

+`func (o *PkiReadAutoTidyConfigurationResponse) GetAcmeAccountSafetyBufferOk() (*int32, bool)`

+GetAcmeAccountSafetyBufferOk returns a tuple with the AcmeAccountSafetyBuffer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAcmeAccountSafetyBuffer

+`func (o *PkiReadAutoTidyConfigurationResponse) SetAcmeAccountSafetyBuffer(v int32)`

+SetAcmeAccountSafetyBuffer sets AcmeAccountSafetyBuffer field to given value.

+### HasAcmeAccountSafetyBuffer

+`func (o *PkiReadAutoTidyConfigurationResponse) HasAcmeAccountSafetyBuffer() bool`

+HasAcmeAccountSafetyBuffer returns a boolean if a field has been set.

 ### GetEnabled